kikobr/ProtoSparker/README.md

 ### files (Array) ###
 Here you pass the files you want to import into Framer.
 If this SVG doesn't contain a root group with an "id" or "data-name" (like an artboard), SVGImporter will set its Framer root layer name as the SVG filename.

+### log (Boolean:false)
+Turn it on if you want to see how much time is taking to load each file.

 ---

 # ProtoSparker Reference